ilyasudakov/threejs-test-game/game_design.md

 ## Core Mechanics

 ### Boat Navigation & Control
-- First-person perspective from the boat
+- Third-person perspective with camera following the boat
-- Interactive wheel control system (press E or left-click to control)
+- Direct boat control system with intuitive keyboard/mouse or controller input
 - Realistic boat physics affected by waves and weather
 - Boat responds to wave height and direction for immersive sailing
-- Rudder animation that responds to turning
+- Visual feedback through boat animations (rudder movement, sail adjustments)
+- Camera options to adjust distance and angle from the boat

 ### Exploration Tools
-- Binoculars for spotting distant landmarks and points of interest
-- Compass or navigation tools to help with orientation
 - Map system that fills in as you explore new areas
-- Telescope for nighttime star navigation
+- Compass or navigation tools integrated into the UI
+- Ability to zoom out for a wider view of surroundings
+- Nighttime navigation tools with star patterns or lighthouse guidance

 ### World Design
 - Procedurally generated ocean with realistic wave patterns